nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous PetCode home folder.

-**Q**: Why does the app tell my that the buyer/deliverer/supplier already exits in the addressbook?
+**Q**: What is being the same?
+Why does the app tell my that the buyer/deliverer/supplier already exits in the list?
 How are contacts and items considered as duplicates?<br>
 **A**: Unfortunately, we do not allow duplicate contacts or items in our app, otherwise you may mistakenly modify a person that you don't intend to!
 For buyer/deliverer/supplier, if they are of the same person category and have the same